-Barry Morris Goldwater (January 2, 1909 – May 29, 1998) was an American politician, statesman, businessman, US Air Force officer, and author from Arizona, representing that state in the U.S. Senate from 1953 to 1965, then again from 1969 to 1987.
+Barry Morris Goldwater (January 2, 1909 – May 29, 1998) was an American politician, statesman, businessman, US Air Force officer, and author from Arizona, representing that state in the U.S. Senate from 1953 to 1965, then again from 1969 to 1987; he held each of the state's two seats in the Senate at different times.
 He previously served in the US Army and Air Force during World War II and The Korean War.

 He was married to Margaret Johnson and Susan Shaffer Wechsler, and had four children, including Barry Goldwater Jr., who served in the House of Representatives from California from 1969 to 1983.

 Goldwater died in 1998 after complications of a stroke; he was also suffering from Alzheimer's disease.